General office information

 What do I do if my child needs medicine at school?

-Before any medications (prescription, over the counter, even coughs drops) can be administered, a Medication Permission form must be completed.
+Before any medications (prescription or over the counter – – including cough drops) can be administered, the appropriate medication permission form must be completed.
 Prescription medications can only be administered with a physician’s signature on the form.
-These forms are available on line at www.hamilton.k12.wi.us or from the Woodside office.
-Medications (in its original packing) must always be brought to the school office by an adult and never a student.
+These forms are available on-line at www.hamilton.k12.wi.us (District tab, District Forms & Annual Notices) or from the school office.
+Medications (in original packaging) must be brought to the school office by an adult.
+Students may not transport medication.
 Most over the counter medications will be kept in the office for no more than two weeks, unless an ongoing or chronic condition exists.
-At the end of the year, the medications must be picked up by an adult.

 What happens to my child if they become ill at school?

-If your child becomes ill at school, a member of our health room volunteer group or a staff member will contact you.
-A child will always be sent home if they have a fever of 100 or higher or if the child has vomited or has diarrhea at school.
-For the well-being of all, returning students must be fever free without meds and must not have vomited for 24 hours before returning to school.
+If your child becomes ill at school, the office staff or a health room volunteer will contact you.
+A child will always be sent home if they have a fever of 100°or higher (child may be sent home with a temperature under 100° if other symptoms are present) or if the child has vomited or has diarrhea at school.
+For the well-being of all, returning students must be symptom free for 24 hours without the aid of medication before returning to school.
 There are no exceptions to this rule.
+Please consider keeping a child at home if he or she has a low grade fever along with additional symptoms.